unswmedicine/anzard/manual/_posts/0000-01-02-getting-an-account.md

 ## What to do if you can't log in
 If you're having trouble logging in, you can use the 'Forgot your password?' link on the home page to create a new password.
 A password reset link will be sent to the email address you registered with.
 If you are still having difficulties, please contact [ANZARD](mailto:anzard@unsw.edu.au).
+If you enter the wrong password 3 times, your account will be locked.
+Once locked, you need to wait for an hour before the account unlocks automatically.
+Alternatively, you can reset your password by clicking on 'Forgot your password?' link on the homepage.